-The University shall maintain its current Section 125 Plan for the duration of this Agreement, except that the maximum contribution to an employee's Flexible Spending Account shall be increased from \$3,500 to \$5,000, effective January 1, 2011; provided, however, that the maximum amount
+The University shall maintain its current Section 125 Plan for the duration of this Agreement.
+The maximum contribution to an employee's Flexible Spending Account shall be \$5,000 provided, however, that the maximum amount shall continue to be consistent with federal law.